lxxxl123/mjt-maven/note/FW.md

     - (n.)the sound the teeth crash the food
     - (n.) the exercise that use to train the abdomen while lying on your back on the floor /  the exercise also call “sit-up”

+## crush

+- crush
+  - (vt.) to press sth very hard so that it is broken

 ## curb

 - curb: